Affiliated Club Coordinator (ACC)

 As defined by the FCC, this occurs when normal communications systems are disrupted in a specified area.

-A district is a subdivision of a zone which is a subdivision of a section.
+A district is a subdivision of a region which is a subdivision of a section.
 In the case of the Oklahoma Section, districts are typically two to six counties.

 District Emergency Coordinator (DEC)